WhitelistVideo

 "Bought a new iPhone for my daughter.
 Securly Home stopped working after iOS update.
 No response from support.
 Switched to something else." — App Store Review

-The pattern is clear: parents expect a home parental control app, but get a limited extension of school IT systems.
+Parents expect a home parental control app, but they’re getting a broken extension of a school IT system.

 Securly Home vs. Purpose-Built Family Solutions